chahk0129/chahk0129.github.io/_pages/about.md

 Research Interests
 ------
 My research interests include data-intensive systems, storage systems, database systems, and distributed systems.
-In particular, I am highly interested in designing and implementing system software for new hardware such as Non-Volatile Memory (NVM) and Remote Direct Memory Access (RDMA).
+In particular, I am highly interested in designing and implementing system software for new hardware such as Non-Volatile Memory (NVM).
+I am also passionate about projects that accelerate overall performance of systems by combining state-of-the-art technologies such as Remote Direct Memory Access (RDMA).

 Education